Dear Sports Agents, Don’t Be Scared, Call Your Athletes And Surf The Big Wave Of Social Networks With Them!

 According to the Economist, Snapchat reaches 40% of all American 18- to 34-year-olds every day; Instagram does the same with a stronger presence in Europe and over 90% of its users under the age of 35, making both social media platforms the ideal site for advertisers with a target market of 18 to 34 .

 Finally, a research conducted by Captiv8 says that people with 3-7 million followers can charge, on average, $150.000 for a picture on Facebook, Instagram or Snapchat.
+Suddenly getting real instagram followers doesn’t seem like so much of a chore does it?

 You see the wave right?
 It is huge, isn’t it?

 New generations will come into the world asking for a selfie with the doctor to post on Instagram.
 The last generations are growing up in the parallel world of social media and my generation is going to become old with them.
 Long story short, the percentage of the people who will get daily access at social networks is going to grow and the wave is destined to become bigger and bigger!
+With the help of sites such as Buzzoid, we will continue to see that the amount of Instagram followers someone has does play a part in how they are perceived online and how they build themselves as a brand.
+This is very important as the rise of social media continues.
+We might as well use it to our advantage, considering it doesn’t look like it is going anywhere anytime soon.

 Not only the market is growing, but also the advertisement themselves seem to be particularly effective.
 First of all they are direct.
 It’s a two way communication channel where fans have direct access to their favorite celebrities, who in turn can communicate directly to their fans in their own way.
 Through these platforms, celebrities are humanized and fans get to see the person behind the superstar: they can get access to their idols’ private lives, follow them during the days, enter their houses and join them for a virtual dinner or a virtual cheer.